jonathanhogg/flitter/docs/physics.md

 the system and `state` must be unique if multiple simultaneous systems are used.
 Obviously one should avoid using a `state` prefix that might collide with other users of the state dictionary, such as MIDI controllers.
-One should also not use `:clock` as the id of a particle.
+One should also not use `:last`, `:clock` or `:run` as the `id` of a particle.

+Performance of the state system is negatively affected by using `id` values that contain strings - stick to symbols when possible.

 ## Example